-Considering the regulatory environment on online lending information intermediaries, we and the VIE Group ceased to offer new loans for online individual investors' subscription since April 2020 and transitioned to a full institutional funding partner model.
+Considering the regulatory environment on loan facilitation information intermediaries, we and the VIE Group ceased to offer new loans for online individual investors' subscription since April 2020 and transitioned to a full institutional funding partner model.
 In November 2020, the outstanding loan balance of our and the VIE Group's legacy P2P lending business was reduced to zero.

-As we and the VIE Group transitioned to a full institutional funding partner model, we and the VIE Group have worked with a diversified group of funding partners, which includes commercial banks, trusts and microcredit companies.
-We and the VIE Group believe our and the VIE Group's capital-light strategy of pursuing diversified funding sources will support our and the VIE Group's continuous growth, allow us to offer or facilitate a wide variety of loans under changing market conditions and provide more affordable credit products.
+As we and the VIE Group transitioned to a full institutional funding partner model, we and the VIE Group have worked with a diversified group of funding partners, which includes commercial banks, consumer finance companies, trusts and microcredit companies.
+We and the VIE Group believe our and the VIE Group's capital-light strategy of pursuing diversified funding sources will support our and the VIE Group's continuous growth, allow us to facilitate a wide variety of loans under changing market conditions.
 We and the VIE Group will further optimize and diversify our and the VIE Group's funding sources by cooperating with additional entities, while also seeking to strengthen our and the VIE Group's mutually beneficial relationships with existing funding partners by leveraging our and the VIE Group's technology and data services to ensure the scalability, stability and sustainability of our and the VIE Group's funding.
 The growth and success of our and the VIE Group's future operations depend on the availability of adequate lending capital, at a commercially reasonable cost, to meet borrower demand for loans facilitated on our and the VIE Group's platform.

 If the funding partners' risk appetite changes due to changes in economic conditions, regulatory regime, any unexpected shortage of funds, availability of licensed third party credit enhancement service providers or other reasons, funding partners may choose to offer different investment terms, which are not acceptable to us, or choose to not invest in loans facilitated on our and the VIE Group's platforms.
 To the extent that it is necessary to obtain additional lending capital from funding partners, such lending capital may not be available to our and the VIE Group's platforms on acceptable terms or at all.
-If adequate funds are not available to meet borrowers' demand for loans when they arise, our and the VIE Group's platforms may not be able to fulfill all loan requests and the volume of loans facilitated on our and the VIE Group's platforms are unable to provide potential borrowers with loans or fund the loans on a timely basis due to insufficient lending capital on our and the VIE Group's platforms, we and the VIE Group may experience a loss of market share or slower than expected growth, in which case our and the VIE Group's business, financial condition and results of operations could be materially and adversely affected.
+If adequate funds are not available to meet borrowers' demand for loans when they arise, our and the VIE Group's platforms may not be able to fulfill all loan requests and the volume of loans facilitated on our and the VIE Group's platforms may be significantly impacted.
+If the volume of loans facilitated on our and the VIE Group's platforms on a timely basis, we and the VIE Group may experience a loss of market share or slower than expected growth, in which case our and the VIE Group's business, financial condition and results of operations could be materially and adversely affected.